Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 say-no-to-straws

 Large bright orange coconuts sold in the streets are perfect to quench your thirst on a hot and humid day in Sri Lanka.
 Unlike green coconuts that are found in many tropical countries, king coconuts are indigenous to Sri Lanka.
 They are full of vitamins and nutrients, delicious, and — added bonus — are more eco-friendly than water bottles.
-Just remember to refuse a straw.
-I always stop by the road to buy one when I forget to bring my reusable water bottle with me.
+Just remember to refuse a straw and drink straight from the coconut.

 homemade ginger beer